HzaCode/Huez/README.md

 ## 🎨 Before & After Visual Comparisons

+**⚠️ WARNING: The "BEFORE" images below intentionally use extremely ugly colors to demonstrate the dramatic transformation!**

-See the dramatic difference Huez makes to your visualizations!
-Each section shows the same data plotted with default library colors (left) vs. professional Huez color schemes (right).
+See the **SHOCKING** difference Huez makes to your visualizations!
+Each section shows the same data plotted with **deliberately ugly default colors** (left) vs. **professional Huez color schemes** (right).
+The contrast is intentionally dramatic to show how Huez can transform even the worst-looking plots into publication-quality graphics.

 ### 📊 Multi-Series Line Plots